MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-email-forwarding.md

 You can also find suspicious forwarding rules using the Exchange admin center, based on the rule type (the FT value in the alert).

-- ETR: Exchange transport rules are listed in the “Rules” section.
+- ETR: Exchange transport rules are listed in the **Rules** section.
 Verify that all rules are as expected.

-- SMTP: You can see mailbox forwarding rules by selecting the sender’s mailbox >  Manage mail flow settings > Email forwarding >Edit.
+- SMTP: You can see mailbox forwarding rules by selecting the sender’s mailbox **\>  Manage mail flow settings \> Email forwarding \> Edit**.

 - InboxRule:  InboxRules are configured with the e-mail client.
-You can use the [Get-InboxRule](/powershell/module/exchange/get-inboxrule) PowerShell cmdlet to list inbox rules created by users.
+You can use the [Get-InboxRule](/powershell/module/exchange/get-inboxrule) PowerShell cmdlet to list the inbox rules created by users.

 ### Additional investigation

 Along with the evidence discovered so far, you can determine if there are new forwarding rules being created.
 Investigate the IP address associated with the rule.
-Ensure that it is not an anomalous IP ddress and is consistent with usual activities performed by the user.
+Ensure that it is not an anomalous IP address and is consistent with usual activities performed by the user.

 ## Recommended actions

-Once you determine that the activities associated make this alert a True Positive (TP), classify the alert and take these actions for remediation:
+Once you determine that the activities associated make this alert a True Positive, classify the alert and take these actions for remediation:

 1. Disable and delete the inbox forwarding rule.
-2. In case of InboxRule, reset the user’s account credentials.
+2. For the InboxRule forwarding type, reset the user’s account credentials.
-3. In case of SMTP/ETR, investigate the activities of the user account that created the alert.
+3. For the SMTP or ETR forwarding type, investigate the activities of the user account that created the alert.

-   a.
-Investigate any other suspicious admin activities.
+    - Investigate any other suspicious admin activities.

-   b.
-Reset the user account’s credentials.
+    - Reset the user account’s credentials.

 4. Check for additional activities originated from impacted accounts, IP addresses, and suspicious senders.